 - Security.
 The system is protected against unauthorized access, use, or modification to meet the entity’s commitments and system requirements.

 - Availability.
 The system is available for operation and use to meet the entity’s commitments and system requirements.

 - Processing integrity.
 System processing is complete, valid, accurate, timely, and authorized to meet the entity’s commitments and system requirements.

 - Confidentiality.
 Information designated as confidential is protected to meet the entity’s commitments and system requirements.

 The TSPC of security, availability and processing integrity are used to evaluate whether a system is reliable.
-The TSPC can be found in the publication Trust Services Principles, Criteria and Illustrations.
+The TSPC can be found in the publication Trust Services Principles and Criteria.

-The Task Force has developed the SOC 2SM Guide, Reporting on Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy (SOC 2SM).
+The Task Force has developed the SOC 2® Guide, Reporting on Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy (SOC 2®).
 Learn more about Service Organization Control (SOC) reporting.